 Erected by USA Armor Center.

 Location.
 37° 54.477′ N, 85° 57.161′ W. Marker is in Fort Knox, Kentucky, in Hardin County.
 Marker is on Old Ironsides Avenue north of Black Horse Regiment Avenue, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 596 Old Ironsides Avenue, Fort Knox KY 40121, United States of America.
+Marker Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 LST Building (approx. 0.4 miles away); Visitor's House (approx. ¾ mile away); Post Cemetery (approx. 1.1 miles away); Main Post Chapel (approx. 1.1 miles away); St. Patrick's Cemetery (approx. 1.3 miles away); Camp Knox (approx. 1.4 miles away); U.S Bullion Depository (approx. 4.7 miles away); Fort Knox, Kentucky (approx. 4.7 miles away).
 Touch for a list and map of all markers in Fort Knox.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 499 times since then and 2 times this year.
+It was originally submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 529 times since then and 11 times this year.
 Photos: 1, 2, 3. submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama. • Syd Whittle was the editor who published this page.